marcusolsson/obsidian-plugin-docs/docs/guides/custom-views.md

 For more information on how to use the `createEl()` method, refer to [HTML elements](html-elements.md).
 :::

-Each view is uniquely identified by a text string and many operations require that you specify the view you'd like to modify.
+Each view is uniquely identified by a text string and several operations require that you specify the view you'd like to use.
 Extracting it to a constant, `VIEW_TYPE_EXAMPLE`, is a good idea—as you will see later in this guide.

-- `getViewType()` returns a unique identier for the view.
+- `getViewType()` returns a unique identifier for the view.
 - `getDisplayText()` returns a human-friendly name for the view.
 - `onOpen()` is called when the view is opened within a new leaf and is responsible for building the content of your view.
 - `onClose()` is called when the view should close and is responsible for cleaning up any resources used by the view.